Jingdan-Chen/IRC_helper/README.md

 ---

 This program is for processing IRC out file produced by Gaussian 16, fitting IRC curve, and generating EDA/single point computation file for Q-CHEM.
 To conduct energy decomposition analysis(EDA) along reaction path(or along IRC specifically), we have to solve the problem that IRC is discrete naturally.
-Here, we introduce cubic spline interpolation to help you.
+Here, we introduce cubic spline interpolation to help.
 Our benchmark shows that our approach is better than popular constrained geometry optimization approach.

 Wei-Feng Zheng, **Jingdan Chen**, Xiaotian Qi*, Zhongxing Huang*.
 Asymmetric decarboxylative protonation enabled by an anchoring group that enhances noncovalent interactions.
 (In Review)